apache/dolphinscheduler/docs/docs/en/guide/installation/cluster.md

 This command will generate a self signed certificate with a validity period of 365 days and save it as a cert.crt file.

-Then modify the `application.yaml` file in the `dolphinscheduler-master`, `dolphinscheduler-worker`, and `dolphinscheduler-api` modules.
+Then modify the `application.yaml` file in the `dolphinscheduler-master`, `dolphinscheduler-worker`, `dolphinscheduler-api` and `dolphinscheduler-alert-server` modules.

 ```yaml
 rpc: